CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 #### Resolving Strikes

 Strikes are resolved one at a time as decided by the defending player.
-When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see “The Strike Sequence” below).
+When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see “[The Strike Sequence](/rules-archive/the-wizards-unlimited#the-strike-sequence)” below).

 To resolve a strike, the defender makes a roll (2D6) and adds his modified prowess:

- - If this result is greater than the strike’s prowess, the strike fails.
-Such a strike is defeated if its body attribute is “–” or if it has a body attribute and fails a body check.
+ - If this result is greater than the strike’s prowess, the strike _fails_.
+Such a strike is defeated if its body attribute is “–” **or** if it has a body attribute and fails a body check.
- - If this result is equal to the strike’s prowess, the strike was ineffectual (i.e., a “tie” means that the strike is avoided but not defeated).
+ - If this result is equal to the strike’s prowess, the strike was _ineffectual_ (i.e., a “tie” means that the strike is avoided but not defeated).
- - Otherwise, the strike was successful (i.e., the character was defeated).
+ - Otherwise, the strike was _successful_ (i.e., the character was defeated).
 The target character is wounded and must make a body check.

 #### Body Checks